gbmhunter/CppLinuxSerial/README.md

 using namespace mn::CppLinuxSerial;

 int main() {
-	// Create serial port object and open serial port at 57600 buad, 8 data bits, no parity bit, and one stop bit (8n1) SerialPort serialPort("/dev/ttyUSB0", BaudRate::B_57600, NumDataBits::EIGHT, Parity::NONE, NumStopBits::ONE);
+	// Create serial port object and open serial port at 57600 buad, 8 data bits, no parity bit, one stop bit (8n1),
+	// and no flow control
+	SerialPort serialPort("/dev/ttyUSB0", BaudRate::B_57600, NumDataBits::EIGHT, Parity::NONE, NumStopBits::ONE);
 	// Use SerialPort serialPort("/dev/ttyACM0", 13000); instead if you want to provide a custom baud rate serialPort.SetTimeout(-1); // Block when reading until any data is received